nickson-jose/vsdstdcelldesign/README.md

 set ::env(ROUTING_STRATEGY) 14
 ```
    **Note:**
-    The following settings ensure that the flow takes sky130_fd_sc_hd__inv_1 as the cell to drive the input ports.
+    The following settings ensure that the flow takes only sky130_fd_sc_hd__inv_1 as the cell to drive the input ports and inserts fillers wherever it finds empty spaces.

 # Limitations

 At present, OpenLANE has following limitations: